Methods for Reducing Ancilla-Overhead in Block Encodings: Introduction

 As discussed, practical implementation and manipulation of block-encodings can be resource intensive.
-This work focuses on reducing the number of ancillae necessary for block encoding operations, via two distinct approaches: \begin{itemize} \item In \textbf{Part I} (\Cref{sec:intro_part_i} and \Cref{sec:part_i}) we assume black-box access to a block encoding $U_A$ implemented with many ancillae.
-We give a protocol for coherently uncomputing all but one of a $U_A$'s ancillae (freeing them for reuse later in an algorithm), effectively establishing a ``space-time tradeoff''.
+This work focuses on reducing the number of ancillae necessary for block encoding operations, via two distinct approaches.

+\paragraph{\textbf{Part I} (\Cref{sec:intro_part_i} and \Cref{sec:part_i}).} Here we assume black-box access to a block encoding $U_A$ implemented with many ancillae.
+We give a protocol for coherently uncomputing all but one of a $U_A$'s ancillae, effectively establishing a ``space-time tradeoff''.
 We show that for any matrix $A$ (s.t.\ $\|A\| <0.99$) and error $\epsilon$, one can get an $\epsilon$-precise single-ancilla block encoding of $A$ with $\calO(\log(1/\epsilon))$ uses of $U_A^{\pm1}$.

-We conclude by establishing a connection between our procedure and the problem of ``phase correction'' in modular quantum signal processing.
+It is important to note that the procedure does not strictly eliminate the $a$ original ancillae in implementing the block encoding, since the block encoding is itself queried in our procedure.
+However, the procedure approximately returns $a-1$ of the block encoding's ancillae back to the $\ket{0^{a-1}}$ state.
+These can, thus, be treated as ``fresh'' ancillae for reuse in other tasks later in the algorithm (without intermediate measurements or classical post-selection).
+This is why, as previously discussed, our procedure can be leveraged by a quantum algorithm (e.g. the QSVT) requiring sequential preparation of and access to $K$ block-encodings requiring $a$ ancillae each to reduce the overall ancilla-overhead from $K \cdot a$ to $K+a+c$ (where $c$ is a small constant).
+We conclude the section with discussion on the connections between our ancilla-uncomputation procedure and the \cite{rossi2022multivariableQSP} ``phase correction'' procedure for modular quantum signal processing.